This is an interactive Sales Game that consists of two parts: reading “The 21 Laws Of Sales Success” book and then playing the “Roll & Win Game.”

 - Present customer database

 - Clear communication of the benefits of your services/products and your value propositions

-- Market Gap Analysis: new service to same market or same service to new market; NEVER new service to new market
+- Market Gap Analysis: new service to the same market or same service to new market; NEVER new service to a new market

 Advertising & Promotion Strategy

 Methods to improve your Return on Investment (ROI):